USEPA/WNTR/documentation/controls.rst

-   :class:`~wntr.network.controls.TimeOfDayCondition`	 Time-of-day or “clocktime” based condition statement :class:`~wntr.network.controls.SimTimeCondition`	     Condition based on time since start of the simulation :class:`~wntr.network.controls.ValueCondition`	     Compare a network element attribute to a set value :class:`~wntr.network.controls.TankLevelCondition`    Compare the level in a tank to a set value.
-   :class:`~wntr.network.controls.RelativeCondition`	 Compare attributes of two different objects (e.g., levels from tanks 1 and 2)
+   :class:`~wntr.network.controls.TimeOfDayCondition`	 Time-of-day or “clocktime” based condition statement :class:`~wntr.network.controls.SimTimeCondition`	     Condition based on time since start of the simulation :class:`~wntr.network.controls.ValueCondition`	     Compare a network element attribute to a set value :class:`~wntr.network.controls.RelativeCondition`	 Compare attributes of two different objects (e.g., levels from tanks 1 and 2)
    :class:`~wntr.network.controls.OrCondition`	         Combine two WNTR Conditions with an OR :class:`~wntr.network.controls.AndCondition`	         Combine two WNTR Conditions with an AND